Weekend Wood Shop

 The Logic of the 'Lopsided' Prototype

-My first mistake was the 'Nominal vs. Actual' dimension trap.
+My first mistake was the classic 'Nominal vs. Actual' dimension trap.
 As a guy who lives in spreadsheets, a 1x12 board should be one inch thick and twelve inches wide.
-Imagine my betrayal when I realized a 1x12 is actually 0.75 inches by 11.25 inches.
+Imagine my sense of betrayal when I realized a nominal 1x12 is actually 0.75 inches by 11.25 inches.
 I had calculated my entire cut list based on the name of the board, not its physical reality.
 It was like planning a server rack for a 19-inch chassis and finding out the manufacturer measured in some proprietary 'marketing inches.'

 I spent three weekends trying to 'patch' the errors.
 I added shims.
 I used wood filler to hide gaps that were large enough to swallow a USB drive.
 By the time I was done, the piece looked like it had been through a traumatic event.
 It was then I realized that woodworking isn't just about the tools you own—it’s about the documentation you follow.
+Without a plan, you're just making expensive kindling.

 Transitioning from 'Cowboy' to Engineer